dacostapiece/ethical_hacking/README.md

 https://tryhackme.com/r/room/sysmon<br>

 <h3>Requested Tools</h3>
-1. From Rubeus as-rep roasting run, output hashes - each by line - (add or not 23$ after $krb5asrep$?)
+1. From Rubeus as-rep roasting run, output hashes - each by line - (add or not 23$ after $krb5asrep$?)<br>
+2. Get Volatility pstree (or psscan/pslist) output, import and format it as spreadsheet<br>